Technologicat/unpythonic/doc/features.md

 assert outer_result == ((1, 2), (2, 4), (3, 6))
 ```

-If you feel the trailing commas ruin the aesthetics, see `unpythonic.misc.pack`.
+If you feel the trailing commas ruin the aesthetics, see `unpythonic.pack`.

 #### Accumulator type and runtime cost